eagle-io/docs/source/topics/account_settings/security/index.rst

 User roles
 ----------

-User roles are assigned when :ref:`Sharing a Workspace <node-configuration-workspace-sharing>` with a user to restrict access to the Workspace.
+User roles are assigned when :ref:`Sharing a Workspace <node-configuration-workspace-security>` with a user to restrict access to the Workspace.
 Create unlimited new roles, or change existing role permissions as needed.
 Roles have permissions associated with them which restrict user functionality.